 The cost of surgeries, hospital stays and rehabilitation is incredibly expensive and you may struggle to afford all of these costs at once.
 Our experts want to help you get the money you are entitled to, ensuring you don’t face a lifetime of financial struggle for something that wasn’t your fault.

 “THANK YOU SO MUCH, YOU HAVE BEEN WONDERFUL AND SO SUPPORTIVE.
 IT HAS BEEN VERY DIFFICULT BUT I WAS CONFIDENT THAT YOU HAD MY BEST INTEREST AT HEART."

 How do I make a motorcycle accident claim?

 It’s important to act quickly after your accident if you want to make a claim, as there are time limits attached.
-In such cases, a claim must be brought within three years of the date you suffered an injury or within three years of you being aware that you have suffered an injury.
+In such cases, a claim must be brought forward within three years of the date you suffered an injury or within three years of you being aware that you have suffered an injury.

-- Seek medical attention and get help with any injuries you have sustained
+- Seek medical attention and get help with any injuries you have sustained.

 - Write down as much detail as you can remember about the accident, including what happened and who was involved.
 Keep any names, addresses and contact details of people involved and witnesses

 - Get photographic evidence of the scene of the accident, including any registration plates